leshow/timelinefx/README.md

 var currentEffectInstance = new Effect( effectPrototype, particleManager );
 particleManager.AddEffect( currentEffectInstance );``
 ```

 A complete demo can be found here: http://factor43.com/projects/tfx/demo

+## Fork

+This fork brings the timelinefxjs lib to ES6+ syntax & style.
+Eventually we will include typescript definitions.